FormMail.pl

 my $cgi = CGI->new;

-# Configuration - SECURITY: Whitelist recipients
+# Configuration - whitelist recipients and referers

 my @allowed_recipients = ('[email protected]');